7 Disadvantages of Competitive Bidding

 When making significant purchases, frank and open communication between potential supplier and customer is crucial.

 Competitive bidding is not conducive to open communication; in fact, it often discourages deep dialogue because in many cases all discussions between a bidder and the purchaser must be made available to all other bidders.
 Hence, Bidder A may avoid asking certain questions because the questions or answers may help other bidders by revealing Bidder A’s approaches, features, and the like.

-3. The cost-plus phenomenon
+- The cost-plus phenomenon

-5. Safety shortcuts
+- Safety shortcuts

 Another area where suppliers may be tempted to lower costs is safety standards.
-Safety costs can ran away with a contract.
+Safety costs can run away with a contract.
 Cutting down on safety costs is a sure way to keep the bidding price low.

-6. Competitive bidding can be extremely slow
+- Competitive bidding can be extremely slow

 When Organs of State, and indeed, private companies use competitive bidding it can take sometimes years to award the bid.
-The result is the customer can wait incredibly long periods for goods or services that may be required quickly.
+The result is the customer can wait incredibly extended periods for goods or services that may be required quickly.

 - Insufficient profit margin to allow for investment in research and development, modern technology, or equipment